Strange behavior of rapidity dependent strangeness enhancement of particles containing and not containing leading quarks: Results and discussion

-The strangeness enhancement factor ($E_S$) has been calculated and plotted as a function of rapidity for various identified particles for $Au+Au$ collision at 30\textit{A} GeV and is shown in Fig.\ref{fig1}.
-We choose $Au+Au$ collision at 30\textit{A} GeV for the present study as the baryon density is reported to be maximum at this energy \cite{density}.
-It is interesting to see from the figure that $E_S$ depends strongly on rapidity and this dependence follow two distinctive patterns.
+A total of 93 million minimum biased UrQMD events in default mode has been used for the present analysis.
+The strangeness enhancement factor ($E_S$) has been estimated and plotted as a function of rapidity for various identified strange particles for $Au+Au$ collisions at 30\textit{A} GeV and is shown in Fig. \ref{fig1}.
+The impact parameter windows chosen for central and peripheral collisions are 0-4.1 fm and 9-13 fm respectively.
+We choose $Au+Au$ collisions at 30\textit{A} GeV for the present study as the baryon density is reported to be maximum at this energy \cite{baryon_density_cbm}.
+It is interesting to see from the figure that $E_S$ depends strongly on the rapidity and this dependence follow two distinctive patterns.
 While the enhancement factor at mid-rapidity is found to be maximum for the particles containing leading quarks (filled circle), the same is observed to be minimum at mid-rapidity for the particles containing produced quarks only (open circle).
-However, even though a rise and fall pattern is also visible for $\Omega^-$, consisting of three produced quarks only (sss), the existence of a slight dip at mid-rapidity can not be ruled out and is consistent with the general trend.
+However, even though a rise and fall pattern is also visible for $\Omega^-$, consisting of three produced quarks only (sss), the existence of a slight dip at mid-rapidity can be clearly visible which is consistent with the general trend and would be discussed in detail later.